Florian Thauvin: Senior

 Thauvin was called up to the senior France squad for the first time to face Luxembourg in a 2018 World Cup qualifying match on 25 March 2017 and Spain in a friendly three days later; he did not play in either match.
 On 2 June 2017, Thauvin made his debut for Les Bleus in a 5–0 friendly win over Paraguay, coming on in the 80th minute as a substitute for Antoine Griezmann.

 Thauvin was selected in the 23-man squad for the 2018 FIFA World Cup in Russia.
 He played one minute as Didier Deschamps' team won the tournament, in a 4–3 win over Argentina in the last 16 in Kazan in place of Kylian Mbappé.

 On 11 June 2019, Thauvin scored a bicycle kick (his first senior international goal) in the 4–0 away win over Andorra in a UEFA Euro 2020 qualifying match, after having assisted Wissam Ben Yedder's goal 16 minutes earlier.

 Thauvin was named as one of three overage players for the French Olympic team for the 2020 tournament in Japan.
 One of the others was his new Tigres teammate, André-Pierre Gignac.

+On 6 October 2025, Thauvin was called up to the France squad for the first time in 6 years, following the withdrawal of Bradley Barcola due to an injury.

+On 11 October 2025, Thauvin returned to the pitch for the senior team for the first time since 2020.
+He replaced Kylian Mbappé in the 83rd minute, taking less than 2 minutes to score a left foot half volley to take the score to 3-0 against Azerbaijan.